dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 ### Defender

 - **Microsoft Defender Antimalware**: Set to **Require** to turn on the Microsoft Defender anti-malware service, and prevent users from turning it off. **Not configured** (default) doesn't control the service, nor change existing settings.
 - **Microsoft Defender Antimalware minimum version**: Enter the minimum allowed version of Microsoft Defender anti-malware service.
 For example, enter `4.11.0.0`.
+When left blank, any version of the Microsoft Defender anti-malware service can be used.
 - **Microsoft Defender Antimalware security intelligence up-to-date**: Controls the Windows Security virus and threat protection updates on the devices. **Require** forces the Microsoft Defender security intelligence be up-to-date. **Not configured** (default) doesn't enforce any requirements.

   [Security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware](https://www.microsoft.com/en-us/wdsi/defenderupdates) has more information on the security intelligence.